- Geological Surveys Database Project

 Adding and Updating Database Records

-Since the Geological Surveys Database is a full-text searchable database, in order for a record to be available for searching, it must also have the corresponding full-text of the publication associated with it.
+In order for a record to be available for full-text searching in the Geological Surveys Database, it must also have the corresponding full-text of the publication associated with it.
 Full-text is extracted from a pdf copy of the publication.

 Please note that the full-text information is stored in the database, but is not downloadable, and the corresponding pdf is also not downloadable.
 Publications are not distributed through the Geological Surveys Database.
 Users can only access the publications by linking through to the publications where they exist on the state geological surveys websites, or in the case of USGS Factsheets, on the USGS factsheet publication page.